7 Things I Swore I’d Never Do As a Parent (But Totally Did) - Baby Chick

 1. Screen Time

-When I was pregnant with my first, I read all the studies about how screen time was bad for kids before age two.1 I swore I would never let my kids sit in front of a T.V. or play with a tablet before age two.
+When I was pregnant with my first child, I read all the studies about how screen time was bad for kids before the age of two.1 I swore I would never let my kids sit in front of a TV or play with a tablet before age two.
 And after the age of two, screen time would be minimal.

 And then I had a baby.
 Suddenly, Mickey Mouse Clubhouse didn’t seem so bad for my 15-month-old.
 Especially since I could fold the laundry, eat lunch, or clean the kitchen while she was blissfully engaged in her show.
 Then I had another baby.
 Suddenly, playing ABC Mouse on an old iPad didn’t seem so terrible.
 She’s learning her ABCs!
 Look how smart she is!